ad-monir2001/ad-monir2001/README.md

 - 👋 Hi, I’m @ad-monir2001
 - 👀 I’m interested in Web designing and development.
-- 🌱 I’m currently expart on HTML and CSS , now focacing on Javascript
+- 🌱 I’m currently expart on HTML and CSS , now focusing on Javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me - ad.monir2001@gmail.com